velipso/gvasm/docs/assembler/README.md

 <sup>1</sup> Either `rD` or `rS` must range from `r8` - `r15`.

-<sup>2</sup> Bit 0 will determine processor state; if bit 0 is set, stay in THUMB mode, otherwise
+<sup>2</sup> Bit 0 will determine processor state; if bit 0 is set, stay in Thumb mode, otherwise
 switch to ARM mode.

 <sup>3</sup> Registers can range from `r0` - `r15`.